CSC 2026 | june 4-6th

 The Woolly Dog: An Evening of Story, Film, and Coast Salish Knowledge

-This special evening event on June 4th will explore the history, science, and cultural significance of the Coast Salish Woolly Dog through story-telling, film, and dialogue.
-More details coming soon!
+This special evening event will explore the history, science, and cultural significance of the Coast Salish Woolly Dog through story-telling, film, and dialogue.

 Schedule & Presenter INFO